OCA/product-attribute/product_abc_classification_sale_stock/README.rst

 To use this module, you need to:

 #.
-Go to Sales or Inventory menu, then to Configuration/Products/ABC
+Go to Inventory menu, then to Configuration/Products/ABC
 Classification Profile and create a profile with levels, knowing that the sum of all levels in the profile should sum 100 and all the levels should be different.